synclounge/synclounge/README.md

 	* Plex Media Server blocking - allows you to restrict the servers PlexTogether searches for content.
 * Autoplay content
 	* PlexTogether will automatically search all of your available Plex Media Servers for content that is similar to the Host.
-* (NEW) Plex Media Server Browsing - find, search and fling content to Plex Clients from within PlexTogether.
+* Plex Media Server Browsing - find, search and fling content to Plex Clients from within PlexTogether.
 * Metadata fetching from Plex Media Server
 * Chat to others in your room
 * Password locked rooms